Things to look for before you even start on a garden, landscape slope or wild hillside.

 restoration of the slope easier and much more functional long term.

 I can't understand why engineers think they do not need this.
 I'd put it in law if I could.
 This terraces will commonly save a slope as a small slide is manageable.

 "The concept that surface runoff is rare on any undisturbed watershed...has become accepted among forest hydrologists and seems equally to apply on the San Dimas experimental Forest."
 (Patric)

-And, the native plant -covered slopes also stayed drier in winter.
+The native plant -covered slopes also stayed drier in winter.
 Weedy or grass cover slopes get very wet very fast and either shed water or slide mud.
-Iceplant fits the weed role, not the native role.
+Iceplant, Vinca, Ivy fits the weedy role, not the native role.

 So bare soil or grass (or straw) -covered slopes experience boundless erosion through mudslides (wet slopes) and surface gullies when compared to the "beggarly erosion of slopes planted in a community of native plants".Near flat grouncovers for small gardens or borders